mansikulkarni96/TravelMate/README.md

 1. Navigate to the directory having the folder, i.e. navigate inside TravelMate which has manage.py file
 1. Now Perform the following steps:
 	 1. Type in command in the command line: python manage.py runserver
-	 1. Open a browser and type in or copy paste the following URL: http://127.0.0.1:8000/ - automatic!
+	 1. Open a browser and type in or copy paste the following URL: http://127.0.0.1:8000/